wizmo2/squeezelite-esp32/README.md

 **Use the esp-idf 4.0 https://github.com/espressif/esp-idf/tree/release/v4.0 and a recent add esp-dsp (after 08/2020)**

+**For the master-v4.3 branch, Use the esp-idf release 4.3.2 as of 2022/02/28**
 ## Building Squeezelite-esp32
 When initially cloning the repo, make sure you do it recursively.
 For example: `git clone --recursive https://github.com/sle118/squeezelite-esp32.git`

+To clone the v4.3 branch with all the required components use `git clone --branch master-v4.3 --recursive https://github.com/sle118/squeezelite-esp32.git`

 Don't forget to choose one of the config files in build_scripts/ and rename it sdkconfig.defaults or sdkconfig as many important WiFi/BT options are set there. **The codecs libraries will not be rebuilt by these scripts (it's a tedious process - see below)**